Top 10 Preschool Curriculum Options

 Sonlight Preschool Curriculum:

 This preschool program encourages a pressure-free learning environment.
-Engage your child with classic children’s books, games, stories, and fairy tales!
+Engage your child with classic children’s books, games, Bible stories, and fairy tales!
 Further, Sonlight incorporates pre-reading, pre-math, and pre-science skills into their program, as well as opportunities to work on motor skills, listening, and cognitive abilities.
 Sonlight is also a Christian curriculum and consequently incorporates biblical lessons into its program.How to Teach Preschool

 Mother Goose Time: